meta-introspector/monomcp-rust/docs/CRQs_and_Poem.md

 ### Category: `project_reporter` Development

 *   **CRQ: Enhance `project_reporter` to Display Full Analysis Data**
-    *   **Description:** Modify `project_reporter` to read and display data from all generated Parquet files (not just `project_metadata-phase`), including dependency analysis, source code metrics, etc., once those phases are implemented in `hf-dataset-validator`.
+    *   **Description:** The `project_reporter` now reads and displays data from `project_metadata-phase/data.parquet` files.
+The next step is to modify `project_reporter` to read and display data from all generated Parquet files (including dependency analysis, source code metrics, etc.), once those phases are fully implemented in `hf-dataset-validator`.
     *   **Tasks:**
         *   Update `project_reporter/src/main.rs` to read multiple Parquet files per project.
         *   Design a comprehensive table or multiple tables to display the richer data.